7 Myths About Hearing Protection

 If you spend a lot of time in noisy environments, you need to wear hearing protection.
-Since the hearing protection devices have been around for a long time, they are surrounded by a lot of myths.
+Since the hearing protection devices have been around for a long time, they are surrounded by many myths.
 These myths include:

 Some people have the notion that since they have been working in noisy areas for a long time, they don’t need to start wearing hearing protection.

-Most of these people think that their ears have become strong enough that they can’t be affected by the noise.
+Most of these people think that their ears have become strong enough to be affected by the noise.

 There is nothing that is further from the truth than this.
 You should note that your risk of damaging your ears is unrelated to your perceived ear “toughness.”

 This means that even if you have been working in noisy areas for years, you are at the same risk of developing noise-induced hearing loss (NIHL), just like any other person who has never been exposed to the noise.

 The sure way to protect yourself and be on the safe side is to wear earplugs, earmuffs, or any other hearing protection devices that you might be having at your disposal.

 As a rule of thumb, ensure that the pieces you go for are high quality and ideal size for your ears.

 If you are new to wearing earplugs, you must have come across information that earplugs cause infections.
 While this is a popular myth, studies show no higher incidences of earplugs wearers compared to the other people in the world.

 In fact, you are more likely to get ear infections from swimming in contaminated water than when you are using earplugs.
 While this is the case, you should note that old, dirty earplugs cause infections.